 There are few Australian TV shows that have had a lasting impact on the cultural and musical landscape of this country more than Countdown.
 Running from 1974 to 1987, the show promoted both local and overseas musicians of its day, helping acts such as Madonna, Blondie, INXS, Kylie Minogue and AC/DC score hits in Australia.
 Perhaps just as iconic as the (mostly) lip-synched performances was the extremely unique interviewing style of the show's host, Ian 'Molly' Meldrum.
-With the news that Countdown will be returning to ABC TV in September in the guise of Classic Countdown, we thought it would be the perfect time to revisit some of the original show's classic moments.
+When the news arrived that Countdown would be returning to ABC TV under the guise of Classic Countdown, we thought it would be the perfect time to revisit some of the original show's classic moments.

 SUZI QUATRO’S STATION ID (1974)